March birthstone: Aquamarine

 Claims to fame

-In 1936, the Brazilian government gave First Lady Eleanor Roosevelt a dark blue rectangular step-cut aquamarine that weighed 1,298 carats.
+In 1936, the Brazilian government gave First Lady Eleanor Roosevelt a dark blue rectangular step-cut gem that weighed 1,298 carats.
 It is now housed at a museum in New York.

 However, the title of the largest faceted aquamarine in the world belongs to the 10,363 carat Dom Pedro aquamarine.
 The approximately 36-centimetre high obelisk was cut by the acclaimed German lapidary, Berndt Munsteiner.